Training - ISoP Seminar

 – Pharmacovigilance insourcing and outsourcing model for industry 4.0

-There will be ample opportunity to exchange views and ideas in discussions both following individual presentations, after the panel discussion at the end of the seminar, and during coffee breaks.
+There was ample opportunity to exchange views and ideas in discussions both following individual presentations, after the panel discussion at the end of the seminar, and during coffee breaks.

-The faculty will consist of international experts in pharmacovigilance, representing government, academia, and industry.
+The faculty consisted of international experts in pharmacovigilance, representing government, academia, and industry.

-Training certificates of attendance will be provided to those who complete the seminar.
+Training certificates of attendance were provided to those who complete the seminar.

-This seminar is organized in Boston (USA) Massachusetts’ capital.
-It is the first time that such ISoP meeting has been undertaken in North America.
+This seminar was organized in Boston (USA) Massachusetts’ capital.
+It was the first time that such ISoP meeting had been undertaken in North America.